Neincriss/web-bot/README.md

 driver: the driver you are using

-this "library" is so easy to use and if you need "help" to know how to use it please do not hesitate to enter in the examples folder
+this "library" is so easy to use, if you need "help" to know how to use it, please do not hesitate to enter in the examples folder

 a simple example would be like this: